ldsouza/ldsouza.github.io/_posts/2017-02-25-crud-operations-in-sharepoint-using-the-rest-api.md

 </div>
 ```

 Using the REST API, you can build your own interfaces and forms to interact with SharePoint Data.
-In the next part of this blog post series, I will cover the Update and Delete operations you can take on SharePoint List Items using REST.
+In the next part of this blog post series, I will cover the Update and Delete operations you can perform on SharePoint List Items using REST.